 'Books for Africa' - Catalogue

 All items listed here new (unless otherwise stated) and are from stock held in New Zealand and sold by Hugh Bomford.
 The proceeds of sales do not go to the Rhodesian Services Association Incorporated.
-However, Hugh Bomford substantially subsidises the operation of the Rhodesian Services Association's website as well as contributing on an annual basis to the fundraising auctions and raffles.
+However, Hugh Bomford substantially subsidises the operation of the Rhodesian Services Association and The Lion and Tusk Museum.

 Please read the following carefully

-To order - email firstname.lastname@example.org with your requirements.
-We will get it weighed and priced and get back to you with a total.
+To order - email email@example.com with your requirements.
+We will get it weighed and priced and get back to you with a total and payment options.

 DVDs & CDs